 You may be eligible to apply for a long-term permit (up to 20 years) if you can prove you operate to a high standard within the Great Barrier Reef Marine Park.

 Operations are identified as high standard by being certified with an approved external certification scheme.

 If the permit is a Special Tourism Permission, the amount you have used the permit will be considered as part of the assessment process.
-If your permit was issued before 15 April 2004 and allows regular access to the Hinchinbrook Planning Area, your eligibility to retain that regular access will also be assessed.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.

 We're delighted to celebrate the 40 years of the managing the Great Barrier Reef.

 Visit our Great Barrier Reef and discover its amazing animals, plants, and habitats.

 Everyone has a role to play in protecting our Great Barrier Reef.
 Find out what you can do to help protect this great Australian icon.

 If you see sick, dead or stranded marine animals please call RSPCA QLD 1300 ANIMAL (1300 264 625)